linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS Citigroup 2007-Financial Reporting And Regulatory Capital.md

 Regulatory capital was capital that the Federal Reserve Board (the Fed) required banks in the U.S.

 to set aside to offset credit, market, and operational risks.
 The Fed maintained discretion to adjust these standards as appropriate.
-Under rules initially issued in 1989, three primary ratios were used to assess capital adequacy: the Tier 1 capital ratio, the total capital ratio, and the leverage ratio (see Exhibit 4 for an overview of regulatory capital calculations, and **Exhibit 5** for related Citigroup disclosures).
+Under rules initially issued in 1989, three primary ratios were used to assess capital adequacy: the Tier 1 capital ratio, the total capital ratio, and the [[Leverage Ratio|leverage ratio]] (see Exhibit 4 for an overview of regulatory capital calculations, and **Exhibit 5** for related Citigroup disclosures).
 Of particular note, the Tier 1 capital ratio was calculated as Tier 1 capital divided by risk-weighted assets.
-Tier 1 capital was broadly defined as a bank's "core capital," comprising common stockholders' equity, qualifying perpetual preferred stock, and minority interests, and excluding most intangible assets.
+Tier 1 capital was broadly defined as a bank's "core capital," comprising common stockholders' equity, qualifying perpetual preferred stock, and minority interests, and excluding most [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] assets.
 Risk-weighted assets reflected asset categories multiplied by the "risk weight" assigned to that asset as defined by regulators: riskier assets required higher levels of capital to provide a cushion against potential declines in value.

 Generally, the Fed used regulatory capital measures to constrain the riskiness of lending by banking organizations.
 Accordingly, banking regulators assessed minimum values for each of these key measures.
 In 2007, "adequately capitalized" (i.e., minimum) levels were 4% for the Tier 1 capital ratio, 8% for the total capital ratio, and 3% for the leverage ratio; "well-capitalized" levels were 6% for Tier 1 capital, 10% for total capital, and 5% for leverage.
 Well-capitalized banks qualified for, among other things, lower premiums assessed by the Federal Deposit Insurance Corporation (FDIC).
 Undercapitalized banks (e.g., below the 8% minimum required total capital) received a warning from the FDIC, and continued violation of capital requirements triggered further regulatory costs, including intervention or (in the extreme) takeover by government regulators.